juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/04_Working_with_Projections.md

 ### Creating a thematic population map of the U.S.
 #### Downloading Census state population data
-The Natural Earth state boundaries will serve as the 'empty' geography files for this project.
-We will be mapping the population density for each U.S. state.
+The Natural Earth state boundaries will serve as the 'empty' geography files for this project, to which we will join both U.S. Census state area measurements and U.S. Census population counts.
+We will be mapping the population density for each U.S. state, and will therefore need the area of each state, as well as the number of people who live in each state.

 To download the data for this project, we will be returning again to the [American Fact Finder](http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) data portal.
 Navigate to the portal and click the `Advanced Search` option.
 Here we will select the following parameters within the `Topics` and `Geographies` levels:

-* Geography: All States within United States and Puerto Rico
+* `Geography` > `State - 040` > `All States within United States and Puerto Rico`
-* Dataset: 2015 Population Estimates
+* `Topics` > `Dataset` > `2015 Population Estimates`
-* Topic: Population Total
+* `Topics` > `People` > `Basic Count/Estimate` > `Population Total`

 On the left side of the `Advanced Search` window, and open up the `Topics` tab.
 Click the `Dataset` section, and select `2015 Population Estimates`.